apache/nuttx-apps/netutils/README.txt

 apps/include/netutils/telnetd.h for information about how to incorporate Telnetd into your custom applications.

-To enable and link the Telnetd daemon, you need to include the following in in your appconfig (apps/.config) file:
+To enable and link the Telnetd daemon, you need to include the following in in your defconfig file:

-  CONFIGURED_APPS += uiplib
+  CONFIG_NETUTILS_UIPLIB=y
-  CONFIGURED_APPS += netutils/telnetd
+  CONFIG_NETUTILS_TELNETD=y

 Also if the Telnet console is enabled, make sure that you have the following set in the NuttX configuration file or else the performance will be very bad (because there will be only one character per TCP transfer):

   CONFIG_STDIO_BUFFER_SIZE   Some value >= 64
   CONFIG_STDIO_LINEBUFFER=y  Since Telnetd is line oriented, line buffering
                              is optimal.